THE BOTTOM LINE

 Don't believe the hype : The majority of wedding research is done online and message boards are a great resource for brides to network ideas and help each other plan their weddings.
 I've been told by prospective brides that my name has been mentioned on a few message boards and while I'm very flattered that some brides have said some very nice things about me, don't believe everything you read.
 If a bride raves on a message board about a florist and you buy into it and this florist delivers ugly, half-dead flowers to your church, what's your recourse?
 Take everything with a grain of salt and remember that everyone's taste is different.
 While message boards are very helpful, there's also a downside.
 There are plenty of shady wedding vendors lurking, posing as brides and name-drop their business in hopes of luring in unsuspecting brides to use "their" DJ, florist, limo or photographer.
 It's very important you draw your own conclusions from your research... not because a bride (or vendor) you never met raved on a message board.

 Unsure about a vendor?
-Ask to meet them in person or virtually.
-You can save yourself one or two year's worth of worrying with a 30 minute, informal meeting.
+Ask to schedule a phone call or a Zoom meeting.
+You can save yourself one or two year's worth of worrying with a 20 minute, informal meeting.
 Most people can tell immediately whether or not they would seriously consider hiring a DJ simply by their character.
-People skills are very important in this industry and this short process could save you from making a huge mistake as vendor websites can be very deceiving and the actual vendors themselves even worse.
-The vendors you hire are a reflection on you and I've met plenty of vendors who do not dress properly, spend a lot of time outside smoking cigarettes, can't put their phones down and some are more concerned about when the vendor meals will be served than doing their job.
+People skills are very important in this industry and vendor websites can be very deceiving and the actual vendors themselves even worse.
+The vendors you hire are a reflection on you and I've met vendors who do not dress properly, spend a lot of time outside smoking, can't put their phones down and some are more concerned about when the vendor meals will be served than doing their job.
 I've worked with some unprofessional, creepy people over the years and your vendors will be with you, your family and your closest friends for several hours on one of the most important days of your life.
 You should be 100% comfortable and confident the vendors you have chosen will conduct and carry themselves as professionals.

 Well, that's it.
 I think I covered everything.
 If you thoroughly reviewed my website, you should have a very good impression of the type of DJ I am.
 You've seen my music lists, sound system and my wedding page and if you read my FAQ page, you'll agree that I know this business.
 Add that with my experience, professional approach and extensive knowledge of music, you will soon realize you made a wise decision choosing me as your DJ for your wedding.